opentensor/developer-docs/docs/chain-rel-notes.md

 #### Consensus-based weights

 A new feature, called **consensus-based weights** is available in the testnet 1.2.1-pre-release.
-Currently while calculating the dividends to a subnet validator, a quantity called exponential moving average bond value of a subnet validator, weighted over the current epoch and several previous epochs, is used.
+Currently, while calculating the dividends to a subnet validator, a quantity called exponential moving average bond value of a subnet validator, weighted over the current epoch and several previous epochs, is used.
 See the below equation for how this moving average is computed.

 $$
 B_{ij}^{(t)} = \alpha\cdot\Delta B_{ij}^{(t)} + (1-\alpha)\cdot B_{ij}^{(t-1)}
 $$

 Until now, the value of $\alpha$ is set to `0.9`.
 With this new feature, the $\alpha$ value is made into a variable.
-An optimium value for the variable $\alpha$ is determined based on the current consensus in a given subnet.
-Hence this feature is called **consensus-based weights**.
+An optimum value for the variable $\alpha$ is determined based on the current consensus in a given subnet.
+Hence, this feature is called **consensus-based weights**.
 A subnet owner can now experiment for the optimum value of $\alpha$.
 See the below documentation links for how to use this feature:

 :::note Documentation links for consensus-based-weights feature **Detailed documentation and how to test the consensus-based weights feature (including a Python notebook for subnet owners)**: See [Consensus-based Weights](./subnets/consensus-based-weights.md).